Katy Branch Library

 By 1989, Melba Martin (seen here) was hired as the branch Librarian.

-In the fall of 1990, the branch received its first computers when the Compaq Computer Corporated gifted 227 computers to the County.
+In the fall of 1990, the branch received its first computers when the Compaq Computer Corporation gifted 227 computers to the County.
 A fax machine was installed at the branch in November 1992.
-By 1996, the branch was wired for Internet access so staff and patrons could use the new online catalog.
+By 1996, the branch was wired for Internet access, allowing staff and patrons to use the new online catalog.

 Between 1991 and 1997, the library had five different branch librarians: Rosa Sims in 1991, Norma Davis in 1992, Rex Steiner in 1994, Judy Cantwell in 1996, and Terri Dingley in 1997.

 1993 was an eventful year for the Katy Library.
-In November 1992, a tornado damaged nearby Bear Creek Library, which was closed until December 1993.
-During that time, Bear Creek customers visited the Katy Library, and by January 1993, the circulation at Katy had increased by 3,000 books a month.
+In November 1992, a tornado damaged the nearby Bear Creek Library, which was closed until December 1993.
+During that time, Bear Creek customers visited the Katy Library, and by January 1993, Katy's circulation had increased by 3,000 books per month.
 The Katy Library, with its smaller collection, could not keep up with the demand from the new customers - most of the picture book collection was checked out within a few months.
-Katy Library staff received complaints that the collection was "too small" but noted that there was nowhere to put more books in their current building.
+Katy Library staff received complaints that the collection was "too small," but noted that there was no space to add more books in their current building.

-By the 1990s, Katy Library staff held lots of programs from the VFW Hall, as the Katy Library could not accommodate larger crowds.
-In a June 1997 report, Branch Manager Terri Dingley notes that 50-65 kids attend storytime regularly and that some programs have more than 200 children in attendance.
+By the 1990s, Katy Library staff held many programs at the VFW Hall because the library could not accommodate larger crowds.
+In a June 1997 report, Branch Manager Terri Dingley notes that 50-65 kids attend storytime regularly and that some programs have more than 200 children.
 The Katy Library needed more space for both books and programs.

-While the Katy City Council briefly considered renovating the Hall for a new library in 1998, staff and Friends of the Katy Library wanted a new building.
+While the Katy City Council briefly considered renovating the Hall to house a new library in 1998, staff and the Friends of the Katy Library wanted a new building.

 In 1999, there was a proposal for a new Katy Community Center that could also house the library.

-On January 22, 2000, a bond election passed that included a proposal for a new library building for Katy, and construction was set to start in 2001.
+On January 22, 2000, a bond election that included a proposal for a new library building for Katy passed.
+Construction was set to start in 2001.

 In 2001, Cecillia Shearron-Hawkins became the Branch Librarian.